This is the fourth in a series of notes to fifteen lectures for my class Communication and Culture.

 2. demonstration that traits are not causally linked among each other;

-1. the historical evolution of blue jeans back and forth across the oceans: textile manufacturers in Nimes do not "cause" Levi-Strauss who does not cause the identification of jeans in the late 20th century with youth, rebellion, comfort, America.
+1. the historical evolution of blue jeans back and forth across the oceans: textile manufacturers in Nimes do not "cause" Levi-Strauss (the manufacturer) who does not cause the identification of jeans in the late 20th century with youth, rebellion, comfort, America.

 4. "the psychic unity of mankind"